cheese-cake-cookie/vue-backdrop-ui/README.md

-# vue-live-comment
+# vue-backdrop-ui

-live comment component by vue.js
+backdrop-ui made by vue.js also supported quick action.

-Mainly made backdrop-ui which supported quick action.
+It can used in many way but I assumed use this UI at comment list.

-It use vue.js but doesn't need webpack or other bundling tools.
+It mainly use vue.js, but doesn't need webpack or other bundling tools.

 ---